Welcoming Your New Employee

 • Helps new employees see how their roles fit into the larger organization and contribute to its success

-• Encourages teamwork and instills pride
+• Encourages inclusive teamwork and instills a sense of belonging

 • Ensures consistency in meeting legal requirements and compliance standards